Media Advisory: Government of Canada to make announcement in support of Canadian Armed Forces and economy

-MISSISSAUGA, ONTARIO--(Marketwired - Feb.
-2, 2017) - The Honourable Navdeep Bains, Minister of Innovation, Science and Economic Development, on behalf of the Honourable Judy M. Foote, Minister of Public Services and Procurement, will make an important announcement supporting the Canadian Armed Forces and the local economy.
+WINNIPEG, MANITOBA--(Marketwired - Feb.
+2, 2017) - Doug Eyolfson, Member of Parliament for Charleswood-St. James-Assiniboia-Headingley, on behalf of the Honourable Judy M. Foote, Minister of Public Services and Procurement, will make an important announcement supporting the Canadian Armed Forces and the local economy.

 Follow us on Twitter